 \subsubsection{Ethereum}

-Ethereum \cite{layer_2_survey, ethereum_2.0} is one of the most widely used and flexible blockchain platforms supporting developments.
-In 2022, there was a merger which enabled it to be more energy-efficient and scalable.
-It achieves interoperability and scalability through layer-2 solutions like rollups and bridges \cite{rollups}.
-Rollups enable off-chain computations and data storage while periodically submitting proofs to the Ethereum mainnet, maintaining the security and decentralisation of the Ethereum network.
-Two types of rollups are commonly used: Optimistic Rollups, which assume validity and rely on fraud proofs, and Zero-Knowledge Rollups (zkRollups), which use cryptographic proofs to ensure validity.
-Ethereum uses bridges to facilitate communication with other blockchains, enabling asset transfers.
+Ethereum \cite{layer_2_survey, ethereum_2.0} is one of the most widely used and flexible blockchain platforms that support developments.
+In 2022, a merger was conducted that enabled it to be more energy-efficient and scalable.
+It achieves interoperability and scalability through layer-2 solutions, such as rollups and bridges \cite{rollups}.
+Rollups enable off-chain computations and data storage while periodically submitting proofs to the Ethereum mainnet, thereby maintaining the security and decentralisation of the Ethereum network.
+Two types of rollups are commonly used: optimistic rollups, which assume validity and rely on fraud proofs, and zero-knowledge rollups (zkRollups), which use cryptographic proofs to ensure their validity.
+Ethereum uses bridges to facilitate communication with other blockchains and enable asset transfers.